adeperio/base/README.md

 ## Goals

-Product development often times involves doing things for people.
-And that most of the time means ensuring that users stay safe and secure.

-Base aims to scaffold out industry standard Oauth2 user sign-in functionality and security, on a modern web development stack out of the box, so developers can spend more time on what matters most - building, designing and hacking out products and ideas.
+Base aims to scaffold out user access functionality and API security, using industry standard Oauth2, on top of a modern web development stack, out of the box.
+So you can spend more time on what matters most - building, designing and hacking out your products and ideas.

 ## Features